NQNStudios/daily-stream/source/menu.md

 ## *Welcome to the*
 ## Stream of Pretentiousness

 You're playing an irreverent interactive nonfiction game written and programmed by Nat Quayle Nelson.
-New episodes are released daily!
+New episodes are released daily Monday-Friday!

 #### Content warning: Queer stuff, sex stuff, offensive language.
 General oversharing.